 Here’s how you set everything up:

-- First, you have to pair your Xbox Series X controller with your phone or PC.
-Activate sync mode on your controller by pressing and holding the sync button on the back, which is just above the USB-C port.
-After a couple seconds, the Xbox logo on the controller will flash rapidly.
+- First, you have to pair your Xbox Series X, Xbox One, or Elite 2 controller with your phone or PC.
+You can always play wired on a PC via a USB cable, but we’re here to use the full capabilities of your wireless controller.
+Activate wireless pairing on your controller by pressing and holding the sync button on the back, which is just above the USB-C port on the Series X gamepad.
+After a couple seconds, the Xbox logo on the front of the controller will flash rapidly.

-- Once the controller is connected to your new device, have fun playing some games!
+- Once the controller is connected to your new device via Bluetooth, the white Xbox logo should go solid, and you can jump right into some games!

-- To use your controller with your Xbox Series X again, double-tap the sync button.
-The Xbox logo will flash slowly, and then the controller should reconnect with your console.
+- To swap your controller back to your Xbox Series X / S console again, double-tap the sync button.
+The Xbox logo will flash slowly, and the controller should reconnect with your console.

-- To switch the controller back to the other device, hold the sync button.
-The Xbox logo should flash rapidly for a few seconds, and then it should connect to your device.
-Double tap the sync button to switch it back to your console.
+- To switch the controller back from the Xbox to the Bluetooth device, double-tap the sync button once more.
+The Xbox logo again flashes slowly, and then it reconnects to your device.

-One thing you should be aware of: this quick-swap functionality only works with the last mobile device or PC that the controller connected with, according to Microsoft’s Timo Wolf.
-So if you want to quickly swap between your Xbox Series X and a different device, you’ll need to manually set up your controller with that new device first.
-And, Wolf says, this method apparently only works for jumping between your Xbox and another device over Bluetooth — it won’t let you swap between an Xbox and the Xbox Wireless Adapter.
+One thing you should be aware of: this quick-swap functionality only works with the last mobile device or PC that the controller connected to via Bluetooth.
+When you double-tap the sync button, the controller is switching between its Xbox Wireless and Bluetooth protocols.
+It can only be synced with one Xbox console and one Bluetooth device at a time.
+So if you want to quickly swap between your Xbox Series X / S and a different device, you’ll need to manually set up your controller with that new device first.